henspace/text2lesson-docs/docs/about.md

 layout: main
 ---

-# About Text2Lesson
+# 🛈About Text2Lesson

 _Text2Lesson_ is an application that has been designed to take plain text files and convert them into lessons.

-# So, where is Text2Lesson?
+# 🔎So, where is Text2Lesson?

 If you've come here from _Text2Lesson's_ options, you probably know where to find it.